Just Eat sees coronavirus impact similar to Takeaway: temporary dip

-AMSTERDAM, April 21 (Reuters) - Just Eat PLC, the British arm of Takeaway.com TKWY.AS, on Tuesday said its online food order service had seen a 6% increase during the first quarter of 2020.
+AMSTERDAM, April 21 (Reuters) - Just Eat PLC, the British arm of Takeaway.com TKWY.AS, on Tuesday said its online food service had seen a 6% increase in orders during the first quarter of 2020.

 "All segments were growing in line with expectations until government restrictions to limit the spread of the coronavirus were put in place," Just Eat said in a trading statement.